HL7NZ/nzbase/input/pagecontent/StructureDefinition-nz-residency-status-intro.md

 'Residence class visa' is the wording used in Section B3(1) of the [Eligibility Direction](https://www.health.govt.nz/system/files/documents/pages/eligibility-direction-2011.pdf)

-A person who holds a residence class visa is eligible to receive services funded under the Act”.
+"A person who holds a residence class visa is eligible to receive services funded under the Act”.

 **Example of extension**